sbuggay/codex.fyi/README.md

 Simple anonymous page generator that supports markdown.

-Uses [ShowdownJS](https://github.com/showdownjs) for markdown generation and [github-markdown-css](https://github.com/sindresorhus/github-markdown-css) for syling.
+Uses [ShowdownJS](https://github.com/showdownjs) for markdown generation.

-The thought experiment here was to have the server do as little as possible and make the client do as much work as it can.
+This is a thought experiment to try and have the server do as little as possible and offload almost everything to the client.
-- The client is generating the markdown.
 - The only static files the server serves up are the HTML files which have JS and CSS embedded in them.
 This is to keep requests low.
 - The server uses the mongodb _id field provided to it for routes instead of wasting cycles generating one.
-(Security issue?)
+- Markdown generation is done client-side.
+- Hash generation is done client-side.
+- Parent verification is done client-side.

 ### Getting up and running
 Install dependencies